filipp/hello/README.md

 ## Usage

-Run _hello.py_ with boilerplate name or without the name to get a list of available templates
+Run _hello.py_ with boilerplate name or without the name to get a list of available templates.

 The boilerplate templates get rendered with all your environment variables as context so feel free to use stuff like $HOME or $PWD or $USER or whatever inside them.

-'Nuff said.

 ## FAQ

 - Why not do this as a snippet collection for <insert editor name here>?
 - I keep switching between 4 different editors so I needed something a bit more universal.

+- But <insert product name here> already does this!?
+- Yes, it probably does.
+Why cook yourself when you can just buy a frozen pizza, right?

 ## License